MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/2-what-is-bicep.md

 ## What do I need to install?

 To get started with Bicep, you need to install some tooling.
-The easiest way to do this is to install recent versions of the Azure CLI or Azure PowerShell.
+The easiest way to do this is to install the latest version of the Azure CLI or Azure PowerShell.
 Both of these tools support Bicep templates.

 You will also need a text editor to write your Bicep templates in.
 [Visual Studio Code](https://code.visualstudio.com/) is a great text editor, and it has an [extension for writing Bicep templates](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
 These tools provide language support and resource autocompletion.
 They help you to create and validate Bicep files.